VeriGraph: Scene Graphs for Execution Verifiable Robot Planning: Experimental Details

 \subsection{Ablation Study}

 \textbf{Iterative vs.\ non-iterative planner.} Our experiment results in~\Tref{tab:planning_results} show that the iterative planner ('Ours') achieves higher accuracy than the non-iterative planner ('Ours (Direct)') for most tasks.
-This improvement is expected since the iterative planner receives feedback about the plan and can modify it accordingly.
-We are able to utilize such a correction and iterative planning model due to our scene graph representation.
+The feedback in the iterative process allows for iterative correction during the planning stage, which results in improved task planning accuracy.

 \textbf{Error thresholds.} We observed that setting the error threshold to 2 resulted in the worst performance.
-While setting it to 10 yielded the best performance, it was more time-consuming.
+While setting it to 10 yielded the best performance, it increased runtime and cost due to additional replanning iterations.
 We found that setting the threshold to 5 provided a good balance between accuracy and speed.

-\textbf{Number of actions per iteration.} We tested 1, 2, 5, and 10 actions per iteration.
+\textbf{Number of actions per iteration.} We tested 2, 3, 5, and 10 actions per iteration.
 Although there was no significant difference in accuracy, we ultimately chose to use 3 actions per iteration for optimal performance.